The Secret Of Hygge

-Dimming the lights and inviting family over for candle-lit dinners and laughter around the dinner table is hygge.
+Dimming the lights and enjoying a candle-lit dinner with family is hygge.
 Pouring a fresh cup of coffee and curling up in an armchair with a soft blanket and a good book is hygge.
-Wrapping up warm for misty morning walks and watching the cat snooze in front of a crackling log fire is hygge.
+Wrapping up warm for misty morning walks, noticing the sunbeams spotlighting through the trees is hygge and watching the cat snooze in front of a crackling log fire is hygge.

-This year the concept of hygge is more important to us than ever, as travelling will not be a priority to us and our time spent indoors will be prioritised.
-Here at The Basket Company we have cracked the secret behind Hygge and these are our tips on how to create contentment in your own home.
+Here at The Basket Company we have cracked the secret behind hygge and these are our tips on how to hygge in your own home.

 To start, just like the Danes… grab a bite to eat.

-The Danes find great joy and pleasure in comfort food, either alone or on a large table with lots of their friends and family.
+The Danes find great joy and pleasure in comfort food, either alone or on a large table of guests.
 To truly embrace the Danish culture create a traditional Danish lunch and embrace hygge first hand.
 The most popular lunch to have in Denmark is Smørrebrød, which is an open sandwich on buttered ryebread, with a selection of toppings.
 A very popular choice for Smørrebrød would consist of homemade meat or fish meatballs.
 Once they’re prepared, slice them and place them on top of your slice of buttered ryebread.
 Next choose from two of their favourite toppings, which are either a cucumber salad or red cabbage and gherkins.
 Complete your open sandwich with a pickled remoulade sauce and a side of potato salad and there you have it.
-You can either serve the meatballs hot or cold, as the Danes often like to use the leftover meatballs to create their sandwiches.
+You can either serve the meatballs hot off the pan or cold the next day, as the Danes often like to use the leftover meatballs to create their sandwiches.

-Light some tall thin candles in the centre of your table and dim the lights and your meal can’t get much more hygge than that.
+Light some tall thin candles in the centre of your table, dim the lights and your meal can’t get much more hygge than that.

 Rustic Home Accessories